EDUCBA Logo

 Difference Between CFA vs CA

-The battle of making a career-oriented decision into finance goes on two different paths.
-CFA offers a program of Investment Management, covers topics like equity investments, derivatives, corporate finance, fixed income, portfolio management.
-These are the subjects that contribute to your career’s goals into Research, Investment Banking, Portfolio Management, Investment Analysis.
-On the other end, CA offers a career in Accounting, Auditing, Taxation, Budgeting, and Management Accounting.
-CA is given the responsibility of managing the financial accounts of a firm.
-Let it be taxable accounts, budget analysis, as well as involve itself into an arm of auditing.
-CA can be practiced globally.
+The battle of making a career-oriented decision in finance goes on two different paths.
+CFA offers a program of Investment Management that covers topics like equity investments, derivatives, corporate finance, fixed income, and portfolio management.
+These subjects contribute to your Research, Investment Banking, Portfolio Management, and Investment Analysis career goals.
+Conversely, CA offers a career in Accounting, Auditing, Taxation, Budgeting, and Management Accounting.
+CA obtains the responsibility of managing the financial accounts of a firm.
+Let it be taxable accounts, budget analysis, and involve itself in an arm of auditing.
+Worldwide CA practice is possible.

 Head To Head Comparison Between CFA vs CA (Infographics)